 Alternatively, if you’re using an android and plan to draw or write on it as a programming student, then see our post: Best Stylus for Drawing on Android Devices

-Is the Macbook Air good enough for programing, machine learning?
+Is the Macbook Air good enough for programing, developers, and machine learning?

-Yes, Macbook Airs with an M1 will be good enough for programming, machine learning and development that data scientists may use.
-However, machine learning particularly uses a lot of resources and needs a high performing laptop
+Yes, Macbook Airs with an M1 will be good enough for programming, developers, and machine learning and development that data scientists may use.
+However, machine learning particularly uses a lot of resources and needs a high performing laptop.

 Hackintosh or Macbook for Programmers?